-BROWNSVILLE, TEXAS – APRIL 00, 2017 – Lakshman Vigneswaran, a biomedical sciences major at The University of Texas Rio Grande Valley, represented the university at the Texas Undergraduate Research Day at the Capitol in late March.
+BROWNSVILLE, TEXAS – Lakshman Vigneswaran, a biomedical science major at The University of Texas Rio Grande Valley, represented the university at the Texas Undergraduate Research Day at the Capitol in late March.

 Vigneswaran presented his research proposal, “Medical and Social Barriers to Optimal Diabetes Care in a Community Health Center.”

 “The trip was a great experience, being able to present my work in the Capitol Rotunda and having visitors come by and ask questions,” Vigneswaran said.
 “This was my first time to visit the Capitol, and just being in the beautiful building, surrounded by all the activity, was awesome.”